-organisations for promoting interests of the European private sector with EU's development aid, instead of truly sustainable and equitable development outcomes to eradicate poverty, reduce inequalities, and ensure better lives for the most vulnerable and marginalised communities.
+for promoting interests of the European private sector with backing of the EU's development aid budget over sustainable and equitable development outcomes that aim to eradicate poverty, reduce inequalities, and ensure better lives for the most vulnerable and marginalised communities.
 The Global Gateway strategy refers to enhanced export credit as a tool for European businesses to compete with foreign subsidised competitors for large infrastructure and clean tech projects in third countries.5

 The EU's strategy for an 'EU external energy engagement in a changing world' also refers to the Commission's plan to develop an EU strategy for export credits in order to benefit EU's green tech companies and to 'improve the level playing field for the EU businesses in non-EU country markets'.
-This aligns with the ambition of the Global Gateway to secure tendering opportunities for European companies vis-à-vis Chinese and other international competitors from the onset of such projects without a meaningful discussion in the recipient countries.
-The enhanced cooperation of development finance institutions (DFIs) and ECAs is also included in the Commission's Communication adopted alongside the Critical Raw Materials Act (CRMA).6
+This aligns with the ambition of the Global Gateway to secure tendering opportunities for European companies vis-à-vis Chinese competitors from the onset of the design of such projects designed in Brussels without a meaningful discussion in the recipient countries.
+The enhanced cooperation of development finance institutions (DFIs) and ECAs is also included in the Commission's Communication adopted alongside the Critical Raw Materials Act (CRMA).

-The Global Gateway Joint communication proposes a creation of a European Export Credit Facility to complement national export credit.7 The Green Deal Industrial Plan (GDIP)8 and the Critical Raw Materials Communication include a call for the facility and export credit strategy as well.
+The Global Gateway communication proposes a creation of a European Export Credit Facility to complement national export credit.
+The Green Deal Industrial Plan (GDIP) and the Critical Raw Materials Communication include a call for the facility and export credit strategy as well.
 For now, the interest in creating the Export Credit Facility across the Member States seems to be limited.